-Attendance
+• Attendance

 - a.
 Fieldwork students are expected to work a minimum of 30 hours per week over 16 weeks of fieldwork in the fall and spring semesters, for a total of 480 hours.
 Summer fieldwork students must work a minimum of 40 hours per week over 12 weeks of fieldwork, for a total of 480 hours.
 Students should not typically exceed 40 hours per week.
 The daily schedule should be similar to that of the agency employees with whom the student is working.
 Hours worked by day must be documented in the weekly logs. - b.
 Fieldwork students are to follow the agency's calendar and not the college calendar.
 Therefore, students who do their fieldwork during the spring semester do not have a spring break unless they are working at a college or university.
 Fieldwork students are expected to fulfill their fieldwork obligations without interference from any other activities, including part-time jobs and athletic practices.
 Some agencies schedule activities during the evenings and/or weekends, so fieldwork students may be required to exchange daytime for evening hours or weekday for weekend hours. - c.
 COVID: Fieldwork students should always follow their agency's/organization's COVID 19 protocols including completing required trainings, and use of masks or personal protective equipment (PPE).
 For quarantine or isolation absences, students should notify their site and college supervisor immediately for more information on next steps.
 Students are expected to be aware of SUNY Cortland's COVID-19 guidelines.
-Any violations of the campus policies related to the prevention of COVID-19 will be referred to the Office of Student Conduct. - d.
+Any violations of the campus policies related to the prevention of COVID-19 will be referred to the Office of Student Conduct.

+- d.
 Fieldwork students are responsible for being at the agency every workday unless the agency is closed for a holiday or poor weather.
 If the agency supervisor is absent, the fieldwork student is still expected to do fieldwork.
 Students are allowed a total of three absences (18 hours) during fieldwork without having to make-up the hours missed.
 If more than three days (18 hours) are missed, students must make-up the additional missed time.
 All absences must be reported to the agency on or before the day of the absence.
 For planned absences, the absence request form must be submitted to the college supervisor at least one week in advance, and the college supervisor's approval must be received.
 In the rare event that a student needs to take a lengthy absence from fieldwork, planned or unplanned, they will need to make arrangements to make up the additional missed days at the end of the fieldwork semester.
 This plan must be approved by both the agency supervisor and the college supervisor in advance.
 SUNY regulations prohibit students from starting fieldwork early.
 Poor attendance does affect grades and may result in an unsatisfactory grade in extreme cases. - e.
+On a case by case basis, early/late starting and end dates may be considered when the placement requirements warrant, but all students are responsible for completing the required number of weeks. - f.
 At the end of the semester, fieldwork students are responsible for submitting the Summary Record of Absences form, which can be found on the HCM fieldwork website.
 This form will provide detailed information about all absences from fieldwork.